rosemckeon/safeguard-pollinator-land/README.md

 [Starting JSON data](https://github.com/rosemckeon/elo2024/blob/main/src/data/scenario-A.json) is loaded by the [landscape component](https://github.com/rosemckeon/elo2024/tree/main/src/app/landscape) and adjusted via the `advanceTime` function in the [round service](https://github.com/rosemckeon/elo2024/blob/main/src/app/round.service.ts).
 Most other services - for example, those that store player data, are required and utilised by the round service which is at the core of everything the application does.

-Scripts in the [R folder](https://github.com/rosemckeon/elo2024/tree/main/R) generate JSON files from the [mean expert scoring data](https://github.com/rosemckeon/elo2024/blob/main/R/meanscores.csv) (and associated filtered subsets) provided in CSV format.
+[Angular Material](https://material.angular.io/) components and styles are utilised for UX elements like toggle switches, buttons and tabs.
+Stylesheets are compiled from [SCSS](https://sass-lang.com/) and [Tailwind CSS](https://tailwindcss.com/) classes are used throughout.

 This application is set up to optionally store played game history via an API.
 Any API can be used by adjusting the save data service.

+Scripts in the [R folder](https://github.com/rosemckeon/elo2024/tree/main/R) generate JSON files from the [mean expert scoring data](https://github.com/rosemckeon/elo2024/blob/main/R/meanscores.csv) (and associated filtered subsets) provided in CSV format.

 ## Angular Basics